 Special Needs Plans (SNPs) are tailored Medicare Advantage plans that provide coverage for people with chronic and disabling conditions.
 SNPs may not be available in all areas.

 Optimum Healthcare (HMO) provides coverage for individuals with chronic or disabling conditions.
-There is no premium for coverage, and the MOOP is set at $2,500.
+There is no premium for coverage, and the MOOP is $2,500.

 Freedom Health (HMO) also offers coverage for chronic and disabling conditions.
 The SNP charges a zero-dollar premium and higher MOOP at $3,400.

-Another type of Special Needs Plan is the Dual-Eligible Special needs Plan or D-SNP, meaning they provide coverage to you if you are eligible for Medicare and Medicaid.
+Another type of Special Needs Plan is the Dual-Eligible Special needs Plan or D-SNP, which provides coverage to you if you are eligible for Medicare and Medicaid.
 Simply Healthcare gives dual-eligible coverage with an Out-of-Pocket maximum of $3,400.

 |Freedom Health||$0||$3,400||HMO||Chronic or Disabling|